ashantanu/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - Intuition 2 (with _tanh_ activation function):
      - If `lambda` is too large, w's will be small (close to zero) - will use the linear part of the _tanh_ activation function, so we will go from non linear activation to _roughly_ linear which would make the NN a _roughly_ linear classifier.
      - If `lambda` good enough it will just make some of _tanh_ activations _roughly_ linear which will prevent overfitting.

+L2-regularization relies on the assumption that a model with small weights is simpler than a model with large weights.
+Thus, by penalizing the square values of the weights in the cost function you drive all the weights to smaller values.
+It becomes too costly for the cost to have large weights!
+This leads to a smoother model in which the output changes more slowly as the input changes.

 _**Implementation tip**_: if you implement gradient descent, one of the steps to debug gradient descent is to plot the cost function J as a function of the number of iterations of gradient descent and you want to see that the cost function J decreases **monotonically** after every iteration of gradient descent with regularization.
 If you plot the old definition of J (no regularization) then you might not see it decrease monotonically.